Helen Fielding: Bridget Jones

 Bridget Jones: Mad About the Boy was published in the UK by Jonathan Cape and in the US by Alfred A. Knopf in October 2013.
 It debuted at number one on The Sunday Times bestseller list, and number seven on The New York Times bestseller list.
 By the time the UK paperback was published on 19 June 2014, sales had reached one million copies.
 The novel was shortlisted for the 15th Bollinger Everyman Wodehouse Prize, nominated in the Popular Fiction category of the National Book Award. and has been translated into 32 languages.

+The movies Bridget Jones’s Diary, Bridget Jones: The Edge of Reason and Bridget Jones’s Baby have taken over three quarters of a billion dollars at the box office.

+Fielding wrote the original screenplays for Bridget Jones’s Diary, Bridget Jones’s Baby and Bridget Jones: Mad About the Boy, further developed by additional writers.
+Bridget Jones Diary was directed by Sharon Maguire, with the screenplay developed by Fielding, Andrew Davies and Richard Curtis.

 Personal life

-Fielding divides her time between London and Los Angeles.
-She and Kevin Curran, a writer/executive producer on The Simpsons, began a relationship in 2000 and Fielding had two children with him: Dashiell, born in February 2004, and Romy, born in July 2006.
-Kevin Curran died from cancer complications on 26 October 2016.
+Fielding lives in London and also spends time in Los Angeles.
+She and Kevin Curran, a writer and executive producer on The Simpsons, began a relationship in 2000 and had two children.
+Curran died from cancer complications on 25 October 2016.

-Honours

-In 2014, Fielding was one of twenty writers on The Sunday Times list of Britain's 500 Most Influential and was also featured on the London Evening Standards 1,000 Most Influential Londoners list.
+Philanthropic work

+Helen is an Ambassador for Save the Children; the Yorkshire Children’s Charity, working to alleviate child poverty in her native Yorkshire; and Ohana One, an organization of Los Angeles plastic surgeons, performing remote surgeries and surgical training in Mozambique and wider Africa using remote technology.

+OxTales, her collection of short stories, was published in aid of Oxfam in 2009.